Guest Editors: Maria Gravari-Barbas, Sébastien Jacquot and Francesca Cominelli

 Classic models of mass-tourism still prevail in most tourism cities, bringing increasingly larger numbers of tourists in urban hotspots.
 However, the tourism literature observes a change of paradigm in terms of tourism practices and offers and in the attitudes of local populations vis-à-vis to tourism (Quinn, 2007).

 The collection of the ten papers in the Virtual Special Issue (VSI) on New Cultures of Urban Tourism sheds light on the changing patterns of urban tourism, insisting οn the multiple and complex transformations of tourism practices, stakeholders and places in contemporary cities.

 Since the 1980s, planning public spaces for leisure walking is largely linked with economic and cultural objectives.
 Parallel to this tendency and the priorities of local authorities on barker public space projects, inhabitant’s associations, that grow up after the 2000s, propose new ways of visiting the city through collective walks.
-Drawing on the example of the Atenistas group, and based on the discourses of its founders, its presence on social media and the narratives of participants, the purpose of this paper is to question the emergence and function of new forms of urban walking that joggle between tourism, social exchange and act of citizenship.3.
-Urban tourism as a bone of contention: four explanatory hypotheses and a caveat.
-Johannes Novy.
+Drawing on the example of the Atenistas group, and based on the discourses of its founders, its presence on social media and the narratives of participants, the purpose of this paper is to question the emergence and function of new forms of urban walking that joggle between tourism, social exchange and act of citizenship.

 The purpose of this paper is to analyze the mechanisms involved in the progressive integration of marginal and peripheral urban areas, located close to established tourist destinations, into the visited tourism perimeter, and the interplay of the supporting public and private actors.
 It focusses on the intertwining processes of commercial gentrification, heritagization and aestheticization of former “ordinary” or marginal areas as tools for and indications of their tourism development.
 It explores how the metropolitan tourism geography is progressively redesigned.